opendatacube/odc-stac/docs/stac-vs-odc.rst

 Multiple bands in a single file are supported by both ODC and STAC, but representation differs.
-In STAC another level of hierarchy is added below an *Asset*.
-Resource pointed by an *Asset* may contain more than one band of pixels, and *Asset* contains description of those bands.
-In ODC, *Asset* is not modelled explicitly, instead resource path and potential location within this resource is just a property of a *Measurement* object.
-It is common in STAC to have one to one mapping between band and asset, in that scenario ODC *Measurement* and STAC *Asset* can be seen as equivalent.
+In STAC another level of hierarchy is added below an *Asset* via the [bands attribute of the EO extension](https://github.com/stac-extensions/eo#band-object).
+Resources pointed to by an *Asset* may contain more than one band of pixels, and an *Asset* contains descriptions of those bands.
+In ODC, *Asset* is not modelled explicitly, instead resource path and potential location within this resource are properties of a *Measurement* object.
+It is common in STAC to have one to one mapping between band and asset, and in that scenario ODC *Measurement* and STAC *Asset* can be seen as equivalent.

 Geo Referencing Metadata
 ========================

-Precise geo referencing metadata is stored within a file pointed by *Asset*/*Measurement*, but it can also be recorded within a STAC *Item*/ODC *Dataset* document.
-Having geo-referencing information at this level can enable more efficient data access.
+Precise geo referencing metadata is stored within a file pointed to by *Asset*/*Measurement*, but it can also be recorded within a STAC *Item*/ODC *Dataset* document.
+Having geo-referencing information at this level can enable more efficient data access by providing spatial information without needing to access the source (data file) itself.

-In STAC `Projection Extension`_ is used to bring this metadata from file to *Item* document.
+In STAC, the `Projection Extension`_ is used to bring this metadata from file to *Item* document.
 In STAC each band might have different projection, but in ODC projection is a *Dataset* level property and has to be shared across all *Measurements*.
 In ODC individual bands can be of different resolution and have